-Please note that because the jewellery is entirely handmade and not mass production, it is likely that variations and sometimes some minor imperfections can occur, which makes every single piece unique.
+Please note that because the jewellery is entirely handmade and not mass produced, it is likely that variations and sometimes some minor imperfections can occur, which makes every single piece unique.
 All jewellery pieces are made using natural gemstones.
 The unique properties of gemstones (which are inclusions, textures, colour and marking variations) are typical features of a natural product.
 These variations do not affect the appearance of the jewellery, but highlight the fact that each piece is unique!

 Each individual agate forms by filling a cavity in host rock.
 As a result, agate is often found as a round nodule, with concentric bands like the rings of a tree trunk.
 The bands sometimes look like eyes, fanciful scallops, or even a landscape with trees.
 Therefore, no gemstone is more creatively striped by nature than agate, chalcedony quartz that forms in concentric layers in a wide variety of colours and textures.
 Agate was highly valued as a talisman or amulet in ancient times.
 It was said to quench thirst and protect against fever.

 Amethyst is the purple variety of the mineral quartz and is a very popular gemstone.
 Its depth of colour comes from high levels of iron during formation.
 Amethyst is a transparent gemstone with a colour ranging from a light violet to a deep purple.
 The colour purple is traditionally the colour of royalty and amethyst has been used since the dawn of history to adorn the rich and powerful monarchs and rulers.
 In ancient times, amethyst was thought to have numerous mystical and protective powers and it is known for spiritual upliftment.
 Birthstone for February.

 The green onyx is enhanced with natural dyes to attain its strong, pure bright green colour.